-The Test Plan tab of Web Runner enables you to create tests and design test steps.
+The Test Plan tab of Web Client enables you to create tests and design test steps.

-Create test subjects before creating tests.
-Test subjects are folders that group tests in the same testing area.
-You can create test subjects either under the Subject root folder or under an existing test subject folder.
+Create test folders before creating tests.
+Test folders group tests in the same testing area.
+You can create test folders either under the Subject root folder or under an existing test folder.

-Note: You cannot create test subjects under the Unattached folder.
+Note: You cannot create test folders under the Unattached folder.

-Select the folder under which you want to create the test subject.
+Select the folder under which you want to create the test folder.

-Click New Folder (), and enter a name for the test subject.
+Click New Folder (), and enter a name for the test folder.

 Alternatively, you can hover over the folder and select More Actions > New Folder.